 Ask the infant to look at the eye-tracker screen; consider displaying an engaging image or video to attract their attention.
 Position the screen so that infants’ eyes are within the calibration window.

 Perform the eye-tracker’s calibration procedure.
-Use a five-point calibration if possible but less comprehensive calibrations are also likely to be adequate.
+Use a five-point calibration if possible, but less comprehensive calibrations are also likely to be adequate.
 Infants often respond better when the calibration image is an animation with auditory accompaniment.

 If the infant passes calibration, then begin the experiment.
 If not, recalibrate until they are successful.
 Any infants who cannot be calibrated are excluded.